The Complete Uk lawn glossary

 Robbie's Take

-Spring/summer feeds should be higher in nitrogen (first number) for growth.
-Autumn feeds should be lower in nitrogen and higher in potassium (third number) for strength.
-Starter fertilisers are higher in phosphorus (middle number) for root development.
+Spring/summer feeds should be higher in nitrogen.
+Autumn feeds lower in nitrogen and higher in potassium.
 Match the ratio to the season and purpose.

 Robbie's Take

 Overseed in early autumn for best results.
-Late summer works too if you can keep it watered.
-Spring is possible but weed competition is higher.
-Always scarify or rake first to open up the surface, get seed into contact with soil, and keep it moist until established.
+Always scarify or rake first, get seed into contact with soil, and keep it moist.
 Don't just chuck seed on top and hope.

 P